jasonpatrickellykrause/istio-training/labs/4-observing-failure-injection.md

 ![Traces with errors](./img/4-zipkin-trace-500.png)

+If you click on the trace you will notice the `response_flags` are set to FI, which stands for Failure Injection.

-Let's also open Kiali (`istioctl dash kiali`) and look at the service graph by clicking the Graph item.
+Let's also open Kiali (`getistio istioctl dash kiali`) and look at the service graph by clicking the Graph link from the sidebar.
 You will notice how the `web-frontend` service has a red border, as shown below.

 ![Kiali error graph](./img/4-kiali-error-graph.png)

 If we click on the `web-frontend` service and look at the sidebar on the right, you will notice the HTTP requests' details.
-The graph shows the percentage of success and failures and both of those numbers are around 50%, which corresponds to the percentage value we set in the VirtualService.
+The graph shows the percentage of success and failures.
+The success rate of outgoing requests is around 50%, which corresponds to the percentage value we set in the VirtualService.

 ## Cleanup